H3licopter/beanstalk/DEV_NOTES.md

 # TO DO
 ## GENERAL
+- Bug with lots of newlines in nested scene, will not wrap all the scene elements in the scene tag correctly.
 - Switch collections to using curly brace syntax.
 All access is done via dot operator.
 - Other datatypes can be inserted directly into scenes.
 Raw strings, numbers etc.
 - Add 'alt' attribute to images.